 The app can also be used as the receiving party when you share any printable files.

 For example, you want to print a photo saved on Galaxy S9.

 You can open and check the photo in the Gallery app.
-The tap share icon as shown below.
+The tap share icon, as shown below.

 In the possible receiving targets, as shown above, you can choose Epson iPrint.
-Gallery app essentially passes the photo the iPrint app.
+Gallery app essentially passes the photo to the iPrint app.

-You can now tap the Print button to print it out as shown below with the default settings.
+You can now tap the Print button to print it out, as shown below with the default settings.

 Of course, you probably should check the settings before printing.

 As shown below, tap the gear icon on the top right to check the current settings.